reuning/reporting-website/README.md

 ## Example

 There is an example [template.qmd](reports/demo-template.qmd) and associated [yaml file](reports/demo-template.yml) in the reports folder.
 I included an [index.qmd](index.qmd) file to demonstrate how a website might be setup with a homepage, and then the reports in a subfolder.
+This code generates [the following website](https://reuning.github.io/reporting-website/)

 ## Warnings/Things to Consider